Anything-Minecraft-Team/anything-minecraft/server/guides/moderation/moderation.md

   - Corrupt making inventories
   - Crashing server

 With a server for larger audiences, you should also share the rules.
 Publish them on your website, put them in the spawn or give players in the lobby a book.
 This way the players know what is and what is not allowed on your server.
-This also stops the excuse: &quot;I didn&#39;t know this was forbidden&quot;.
+This also stops the excuse: "I didn't know this was forbidden".

 ### Enforce and discuss